 The educational design of this activity addresses the needs of infectious disease specialists, internal medicine physicians, transplant specialists, oncologist, pharmacists, and other clinicians involved in managing patients who are at heightened risk for poor COVID-19 outcomes.

 After completing this activity, the participant should be better able to:

-- Describe the clinical profiles, recent trial data, and regulatory status for anti-SARS-CoV-2 monoclonal antibodies
+- Discuss recent trial data and current regulatory status for anti-SARS-CoV-2 monoclonal antibodies

-- Create proactive plans with patients, other clinicians, and healthcare systems to ensure prompt and equitable use of anti-SARS-CoV-2 monoclonal antibodies for preexposure prophylaxis or treatment
+- Create proactive plans with patients, other clinicians, and healthcare systems to ensure prompt and equitable use of anti-SARS-CoV-2 monoclonal antibodies for pre-exposure prophylaxis or treatment

 Physician Accreditation Statement